hannamw/hannamw.github.io/projects/index.md

 ### Learn Hangul
 <img src="/assets/img/Thumb.png" width="140" height="140">
 A learning game (think Duolingo) that teaches you Hangul / 한글, the Korean alphabet.
-The game is written entirely in Elm - a purely functional language designed for reliable webapps with no runtime exceptions.
+The game is written entirely in Elm, a purely functional language designed for reliable webapps with no runtime exceptions—a property of Elm that you should enjoy while playing this game!

 This was developed as a project for CMSC 22300: Functional Programming.
 It does not yet include all elements of Hangul.